 PUPPY socialization (first six months) has the most dramatic effect on how a dog turns out.

 You have to pay attention to how Puppy reacts.

-Socialization doesn't END with puppyhood.
+But socialization doesn't END with puppyhood.

-Adolescence begins somewhere between 6 and 9 months old, and ends somewhere between 14 months old and 3 years old.
+Adolescence begins somewhere between 6 and 9 months old.
+It ends somewhere between 14 months old and 3 years old.
 (Larger breeds have the longest adolescent periods.)

 Adolescence is an awkward time of change.
 A young dog's attitude toward the world may change from week to week – even from day to day!

-To help your dog through this challenging period in his life, it's important that you respond in specific ways that match how dogs learn.
+To help your dog through this challenging period in his life, you should respond in specific ways that match how dogs learn.
 I can help you with that.

 In other words, you can teach your dog to remain calm and quiet, tolerating and accepting people and other animals even if he doesn't particularly like them.
 And that is a very worthy goal.

 Start socializing today